Team15ECE3400/Team15ECE3400.github.io/Milestones/Milestone3/Milestone3report.md

 For example, if we were in the starting grid, there would definitely be walls at the edges of the map.
 This means there would be a wall south and west of the robot, and our bit value would be 0101, which corresponds to an integer value of 5.
 Therefore, 5 would be stored in map[5][4] and then later be extracted and evaluated bitwise.

 ![](https://github.com/Team15ECE3400/Team15ECE3400.github.io/blob/master/Milestones/Milestone3/table.png)
->Figure x.
-Representation of the array as a table
+>Figure 1.
+Representation of the array as a table.

 Then, we attempted to implement depth first search.